-LPSD Ref: West of Millfield Lane, South of oad and North of Clipsley dock Ward: Haydock Notional Capacity: 20.58ha Designation: Allocate
+LPSD Ref: Liverpool R 6EA - Land West of Millfield Lane, South of Liverpool Road and North of Clipsley Brook, Haydock Haydock Notional Capacity: 20.58ha Designation: Allocate

 - Appropriate highway access via Millfield Lane and allocated 2EA site; - Implementation of any measures required to mitigate impacts on the M6 (Junction 23) or other parts of the highway network. - The design and layout of the development must integrate well with that of any existing or approved development within allocated sites 4EA and 6EA. - Provision of effective flood management measures for Clipsley Brook to reduce the risk of flooding downstream and enhance biodiversity.